OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-19.md

 The man who gathers the ashes must wash his clothes, and he will be unclean until evening.
 This shall be a lasting ordinance for the Israelites and the foreigners residing among them.

 ## Numbers 19:11
-Whoever touches a human corpse will be unclean for seven days.
+Anyone who comes into contact with a human corpse will be unclean for seven days.

 ## Numbers 19:12
 They must cleanse themselves with the water on the third day and on the seventh day; then they will be clean.
 If they do not purify themselves on the third and seventh days, they will not be clean.